Canon 1200D vs G1X Mark II

 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

-If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark II is the clear winner of the contest (12 : 5 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G1X Mark II is the clear winner of the contest (13 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1200D or the G1X Mark II.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.